 Created in 2016, the Barton Malow Boot Camp is a six-week paid work experience program that provides an opportunity for area residents between the ages of 18-24 to learn industry fundamentals.
 The training focuses on the experience needed to enter a career in the skilled trades.
 The program is an industry outreach collaborative with our clients, local government, trade unions, and professional development partners seeking to create a viable talent pool to support the industry’s trade labor shortage.

-Participants in this program will come from a variety of sources, including: Barton Malow workforce database, career fairs, local career and technical centers, vocational schools, technical colleges, building trade unions, employment service providers, and labor-management groups.
+Participants in this program come from a variety of sources, including the Barton Malow workforce database, career fairs, local career, and technical centers, vocational schools, technical colleges, building trade unions, employment service providers, and labor-management groups.
 Our goal is to not only provide opportunities for training but to promote continual growth.